 - You can usually only apply for one from an online provider or credit union

-- Eligibility criteria will vary depending on the provider
+- Eligibility criteria varies depending on the provider

 Credit builder loans vs credit builder cards

 As well as credit builder loans, you can also apply for credit builder credit cards.
-Rather than borrowing a set amount of money, as you would with a loan, credit builder credit cards let you borrow up to your credit limit and you can then repay this amount in flexible, rather than fixed, monthly payments.
+Rather than borrowing a set amount of money, as you would with a loan, credit builder credit cards let you borrow up to your credit limit.
+You can then repay this amount in flexible, rather than fixed, monthly payments.